vpiserchia/kasmtech-ansible/README.md

 # Ansible

+These projects are intended as starting examples for automating Kasm Workspaces deployments via Ansible.
+Administrators should review the projects and add additional customizations and security enhancements as desired.

 ### Installing Ansible

 This project requires ansible 2.9.24 or greater on the host running the ansible playbook.
 The target systems do no not need Ansible installed.